 Preventing the collection of tracking data is currently not possible, at least if you want to continue using the internet in a normal and productive way.
 Making the data collected worthless and misleading is possible, however, and is our best solution to this problem.

 Your first step should be to set up a VPS, with elastic resources, and remote desktop into it for all your browsing, social media and other internet activities.
-This will prevent your real location from ever being tracked while at the same time offering performance benefits when doing resource-intensive tasks such as video editing.
+This will prevent your real location from ever being tracked while at the same time offer performance benefits when doing resource-intensive tasks such as video editing.
 Your second step should be to switch your search engine preference to DuckDuckGo.
 Search data is often used by the likes of Google to add contextuality and for ad targeting.
 You should also turn off predictive services in your web browser to prevent the collection of your browsing history.
 Without this data, tracking you will be more challenging.
 Your third step should be to switch to an encrypted email service.
 ProtonMail and Tutanota are my favourite options.
 Your fourth step should be to switch off diagnostic data collection for all the services you use, including Windows, MacOS and ChromeOS.
 Your fifth step should be to restrict the permissions that might allow apps to track you.
 This includes background data, location, access to contacts etc and it applies not only to your phone but also to your tablets and other computers.
 Your last step should be to sign up with a trustworthy VPN service and install their app on all your devices.
 You should configure it to only allow your device to connect to the internet via the VPN connection.
 You may also want to block most of your network ports for added security.

 The second pillar, discoverability, is somewhat of a wildcard.
-How difficult it will be to implement it depends entirely on your circumstances and the amount and nature of your personal data that is already publicly available.
+How difficult it will be to implement it depends entirely on your circumstances and the amount and nature of the data about you that is already publicly available.
 The endgame here is to remove all of it to prevent someone from using it to track you.
 This includes not only information shared on social media but also information published on third party websites and blogs, photos indexed by search engines, mentions in the news, directories, government registers etc.

-Your first step will be to find and list all of your publicly available personal data.
+Your first step will be to find and list all your publicly available personal data.
 You can use services like Deseat.me to facilitate the process.
 You should also Google yourself and search any register you suspect might store some of your personal data.
 Your second step will be to delete the data, either by yourself or via GDPR requests.
 When it is not possible to delete some data, you can try and modify it instead.
 Remove any identifiable information, anything that might link back to you (name, products, brands, location etc).
 Your third step will be to monitor the removal of the data from the search engines.
 This will likely take months, years in some cases.
 Your fourth and last step will be to set up alerts so that you are notified immediately if any new personal data is found.
 I recommend using an automation service for this, Zapier being my favourite.

 The third pillar, behaviour, may well be the most important of the three.
 Even if you properly implement the first two pillars, services like Google will still be able to track you thanks to your online behaviour.
-For example, they may not know that you are in Hong Kong from your location data but they will be able to hazard a guess from your HKD exchange rate lookup on a Google Analytics-enabled Android app and your hotel booking on a Google Adword-enabled website.
+For example, they may not know that you are in Hong Kong from your location data but they will be able to hazard a guess from your HKD exchange rate lookup on a Google Analytics-enabled Android app and your hotel booking on a Google Maps-enabled website.
 There are no specific steps here, you simply need to always be cautious.
 Use your browser’s developer tools to see if the websites you are visiting are using external tracking services.
 Avoid using Android phones unless you know how to secure them.
 Avoid creating obvious patterns.
 Think not only of what is possible today but also of what will be possible tomorrow.
 The data that is recorded will likely be used as part of future tracking systems, systems that will likely be better at interpreting it.

 Remember, this is not only about protecting your privacy today but also about protecting your access to future opportunities in a world where your data may be used in ways that we cannot yet imagine.